-- Monetizing your blog also known as passive income; but it does not mean that the links will work on their own.
+- Monetizing your blog is also known as passive income, but it does not mean that the links will work on their own.
 You have to work hard to make them work.
-Grow your blog, social media platforms, connect with people.
+Grow your blog, and social media platforms, and connect with people.

 - Last but not the least, don't give up!!
 You never know... the end of your struggle is almost here.
 When something does not work - find another way to make it work.
 These things take time but they do work.
 I promise!

 Are you a blogger?
 What industry? and what works best for you?
 Feel free to share your suggestions, tips, and tricks with us.
 We'd love to hear what works best for you.

 Thank you for sharing this.
 I really need to start looking into making some money online and this honest post is very helpful

 Thank you, Bhagya.
 So happy you found this article useful.
 Thanks for coming back to leave this feedback.
 Have a wonderful week.